 The appointment of external examiners is done by the supervisor and co-supervisor in co-operation with The Postgraduate Committee, and is approved by the Departmental Chairperson of the Department of Fine Arts.
-External and internal examiners are appointed with the greatest care.
-Assessors must be experts in the field of research that applies to the project and must be able to evaluate both the dissertation and the creative presentation.
-Language might create a barrier in instances where students use Afrikaans, and a compromise should be reached in these instances.
+External examiners are appointed with the greatest care.
+Two external examiners from academic institutions outside South Africa is used, but on occasions one of the two may be from another institution inside the country.
+Examiners must be experts in the field of research that applies to the PhD project and must be able to evaluate both the dissertation and the creative presentation.
+Language might create a barrier in instances where students use Afrikaans, and a compromise should be reached in these instances, especially if bursary requirements specify the use of Afrikaans as an academic language.
+PhD projects should be translated into English by a professional translator and must preferably be submitted in English as external examiners from international institutions are used.